aecamaclang/opttiming/README.md

 # Manuscript results and figures

-R scripts used to generate the results and figures presented in the manuscript can also be found in the analysis subfolder of this repository.
+R scripts used to generate the results and figures presented in the manuscript can be found in the analysis subfolder of this repository.